max-amb/max-amb.github.io/content/blog/minimising_the_product_of_sums_chosen_from_intervals/index.md

 This means we can immediately generalise our solution to working on $k$ sets of the cardinality $j$ over an interval of size $k\cdot j$.

 Furthermore, you may notice we didn't use the fact that $[1,100]$ is contiguous, we could similarly have done the interval from $[2, 200]$ but with only even numbers, still using $10$ sets of cardinality $10$.
-This means we can just use any set of real distinct numbers, not necessarily just an interval.
+This means we can just use any set of positive real distinct numbers, not necessarily just an interval.

 Therefore, we can restate the problem like so:

-> Given a set of real distinct numbers length $k \cdot j$ (not necessarily an interval), and $k$ sets of cardinality $j$ that share no common elements hence covering the entire set.\
+> Given a set of positive real distinct numbers length $k \cdot j$ (not necessarily an interval), and $k$ sets of cardinality $j$ that share no common elements hence covering the entire set.\
 $s_n$ is the sum of the elements of $k_n$.\
 Minimise $s_1 \cdot s_2 \cdot s_3 \dots \cdot s_{k-1} \cdot s_{k}$